 Thick and warm sounding wah without harsh highs.

 Dunlop enlisted the help of one of the most emblematic guitar heroes do put out a killer wah pedal for rock.
 With a unique and signature voice and true bypass switching, the Slash Cry Baby delivers a fantastic fat tone for your hard rock riffs and solos.

 The Dunlop SC95 Slash Cry Baby Classic is an updated version of the Guns N’ Roses guitarist’s wah pedal.
 Dunlop decided to eliminate the preamp from the previous version, and just focus on the wah.
 This made sense, as most folks playing hard rock were unlikely to use the distortion on the previous version, and that is especially true for Slash himself.

-This wah pedal sounds fatter than most, and as expected, paired particularly well with our distorted Les Paul signal.
+This wah pedal sounds fatter than most and, as expected, paired particularly well with our distorted Les Paul signal.
 It features three sweet spots, thanks to a custom-wound inductor that works in tandem with a silky-smooth pot.
-This allowed us to create wah effects ranging from baritone, soprano, and treble.
+This allowed us to create wah effects ranging from baritone to soprano to treble.